lmendes86/phone-normalizer-service/README.md

 phone-normalizer-service
 ========================

-Phone Normalizer Service is a Django based service which receive phone numnbers in many formats and convert them in standardize international format.
+Phone Normalizer Service is a Django based service which receive phone numbers in many formats and convert them in standardize international format.
 It also gives extra information such as:
 * Number validation